raphael-proust/OGL-SRD5/pages/18.creatures/default.md

 **Actions**

-**_Bite_**. _Melee Weapon Attack:_ +5 to hit, reach 5 ft., one target. _Hit:_ 1 piercing damage, and the target must make a DC 10 Constitution saving throw, taking 5 (2d4) poison damage on a failed save, or half as much damage on a successful one.
+**_Bite_**. _Melee Weapon Attack:_ +5 to hit, reach 1.5m, one target. _Hit:_ 1 piercing damage, and the target must make a DC 10 Constitution saving throw, taking 5 (2d4) poison damage on a failed save, or half as much damage on a successful one.

 #### Polar Bear